florv/pavolume/README.md

 Debian-based system) `apt install libpulse-dev` will install the required files.

-The program can then be compiled with:
+The program can then be compiled by running `make` in this directory.
-`gcc -O2 $(pkg-config --cflags --libs libpulse) -o pavolume pavolume.c`